LesterCerioli/Hotel-ERP/README.md

 --------
 **How can I deploy the application to my subscription?**
-Please follow the exercises below in order to deploy your application.
-Note that we only have pipeline for deploying the "Public Web" application.
+Please follow the exercises below to deploy the "Public Web" application.

 ### Exercise 1: Endpoint Creation:
 Service endpoints are a bundle of properties securely stored by the VSTS and is a way for VSTS to connect to the external systems or services.